Devendra-Singh6464/mariadb/mariadb.md

 Normally, root should only be allowed to connect from 'localhost'.
 This ensures that someone cannot guess at the root password from the network.

 Disallow root login remotely?
-[Y/n]
+[Y/n] y
  ...
 Success!

 By default, MariaDB comes with a database named 'test' that anyone can access.
 This is also intended only for testing, and should be removed before moving into a production environment.

 Remove test database and access to it?
-[Y/n]
+[Y/n] y
  - Dropping test database...
  ...
 Success!
  - Removing privileges on test database...